Asturias Offensive: Opposing forces

-The Nationalist Offensive
+Offensive

-The Nationalist offensive started on 1 September, with Solchaga advancing from the East and Aranda from the southwest, but despite their crushing numerical and air superiority their advance was painfully slow (less than a kilometre a day).
+On 1 September, the Nationalist offensive started with Solchaga advancing from the east and Aranda from the southwest, but despite their crushing numerical and air superiority their advance was painfully slow, achieving less than 1 kilometre a day.
 The Republicans fought fiercely, and the difficult terrain of the Cordillera Cantabrica provided excellent defensive positions.
-Solchaga's troops (33,000 men) occupied Llanes on September 5 and in the Battle of El Mazuco attacked the heights, held by the CNT workers from La Felguera (5,000 men).
+Solchaga's troops (33,000 men) occupied Llanes on 5 September and in the Battle of El Mazuco attacked the heights, held by a militia of workers from the Republican-aligned National Confederation of Labor (CNT) from La Felguera (5,000 men).
 The Navarrese eventually took the valley and surrounding mountains, but only after 33 days of bloody combat.
-On September 18, the Nationalists occupied Ribadesella, and on 1 October Covadonga, but by 14 October the Republicans still held several high passes of the Leonese Mountains.
+On 18 September, the Nationalists occupied Ribadesella, and on 1 October Covadonga, but by 14 October the Republicans still held several high passes of the Leonese Mountains.

 The main goal of the Republicans was to delay the Nationalist advance until winter came.
-Nevertheless, the Legion Condor returned from the Aragon front and started to bomb the Republican positions.
+Nevertheless, the German Legion Condor returned from the Aragon front and started to bomb the Republican positions.
 The German squadrons used cans of petrol attached to incendiary bombs and tested the idea of carpet bombing.
-On 14 October Arriondas fell, and Colonel Muñoz Grandes managed to break the Republican front, entering Tama and advancing to Campo de Caso.
+On 14 October, Arriondas fell and Colonel Agustín Muñoz Grandes managed to break the Republican front, entering Tama and advancing to Campo de Caso.
 The Republican troops retreated to Gijón, and on 15 October Solchaga's troops joined up with Aranda's troops.

-The Republican government then ordered a general evacuation.
-On 17 October the Sovereign Council of Asturias decided to start the evacuation, but the Legion Condor sank the Republican destroyer Ciscar, and the Nationalist fleet blocked the Asturian harbours.
+The Republican government then ordered a general evacuation of Asturias.
+On 17 October, the Sovereign Council of Asturias decided to start the evacuation, but the Legion Condor sank the Republican destroyer Ciscar, and the Nationalist fleet blocked the Asturian harbours.
 Only the senior officers managed to escape on gunboats and fishing vessels (Prada, Galán, Segundo Blanco, Belarmino Tomas).
 On 20 October, twenty-two Republican battalions surrendered, and Colonel José Franco handed over the town of Trubia to the Nationalists.
-On October 21, the Nationalists entered Gijón, ending the occupation of Asturias.
+On 21 October, the Nationalists entered Gijón, ending the occupation of Asturias.
 Nevertheless, thousands of Republican soldiers fled to the nearby mountains and started a guerrilla campaign against the Nationalist troops.

 Aftermath

-The Nationalist reprisals were harsh.
-In Oviedo alone, 1,000 republican prisoners were shot.
-The Republican prisoners were sent to labour battalions or were forced to join the Nationalist army (around 100,000).
-Furthermore, with the conquest of the North, the Nationalists now controlled 36 per cent of Spanish industrial production, 60 per cent of the coal, and all of the steel-production.
+The Asturias Offensive marked the end of a Republican presence in northern Spain and Nationalist victory in the War in the North.
+Asturias was a Republican stronghold so the Nationalist reprisals were harsh: in Oviedo alone, 1,000 Republican prisoners were executed.
+Many prisoners were sent to labour battalions or were forced to join the Nationalist army (around 100,000).
+Furthermore, with the conquest of the north, the Nationalists now controlled 36 per cent of Spanish industry, including 60 percent of coal production and all of the steel production.